cloudurable/kafka-training/java/lab5.8/README.md

 ## Review of lab work
-You implemented custom ProducerSerializer.
+You implemented custom `ProducerSerializer`.
-You tested failover configuring broker/topic min.insync.replicas, and acks.
+You tested failover configuring broker/topic `min.insync.replicas`, and `acks`.
 You implemented batching and compression and used metrics to see how it was or was not working.
 You implemented retires and timeouts, and tested that it worked.
 You setup max inflight messages and retry back off.
-You implemented a ProducerInterceptor.
+You implemented a `ProducerInterceptor`.
 You implemented a custom partitioner to implement a priority queue for important stocks.

 ## ***ACTION*** - START ZooKeeper and Kafka Brokers as needed